- Type of qualification

 Structure of the Master of Design

-The 180-credit Massey MDes takes place over one and a half years / three semesters (full-time), offering you time to explore creatively, interrogate the fundamentals of your practice, and push your work in new directions.
+The 180-credit Massey MDes takes place over 1.5 years / 3 semesters (full-time), offering you time to explore creatively, interrogate the fundamentals of your practice, and push your work in new directions.

 Part One builds your research and technical skill through our creative research practices course.
 You will end by developing your thesis project proposal.
 Part One comprises 60 credits across Design Research and Development (30 credits) and Research Methods course (15 credits) and a 400/700 level elective (15 credits).